Ensure fire safety in your business through regular, efficient and effective fire extinguisher maintenance with a mobile application.

 5. Carbon dioxide: Same use as for “B-C” dry chemical

-Even though the employer is responsible for safety of workers, per OSHA, and has to ensure that the monthly fire extinguisher inspection is performed and recorded, they don’t have to perform the inspections themselves.
+By law, an employer is responsible for the safety of his workers and has to make sure that the monthly fire extinguisher test is performed and recorded, but they don’t have to perform the inspections themselves.

 Safety officers can inspect up to 100 fire extinguishers in a building per month, not to mention the full maintenance report for each individual extinguisher.
 With all this paperwork, the likelihood of human error increases, which means that the risk of fire from a single malfunctioning extinguisher also increases.

 Lumiform helps safety officers improve fire safety in the workplace by making fire extinguisher maintenance more efficient.
 The mobile application for regular fire extinguisher maintenance enables them to:

 It can be helpful to switch from paper to a digital means of record keeping.
 The paper tags that are usually found attached to the extinguisher’s handle are susceptible to water damage and tearing that could result in the loss of documentation.
 Keeping an electronic file ensures the information won’t be lost to outside factors.